Wendover Nugget

 Wendover Nugget is a hotel and casino located in West Wendover, Nevada, located right on the border line between Utah and Nevada.
-There is a connecting skyway between the Nugget and Montego Bay.
+Colloquially known as "The Nugget", there is a connecting skyway between The Nugget and Montego Bay.
 Both establishments’ buildings are located almost directly on the state line, while their parking lots are in Utah.

 History

 The origins of the first building at this location dates back to 1926 when William "Bill" Smith opened up a service station and then in 1931 expanded it when gambling became legal.
 He then named it the Stateline Casino.

 From 2002 to 2004 it was named the Stateline Nugget.
 Then after changing ownership in 2004, the casino was renamed to what is now called the Wendover Nugget.

 In 2010, the casino was acquired by David Ensign, half brother of former U.S. Senator John Ensign.
 As of 2023, the casino is operated by Maverick Gaming, who also operate the nearby Red Garter.